thecmdrunner/quick-vm/README.md

 4. Open your terminal and enter the command shown below

-### 🪄  🔩 🐧One-liner to Setup KVM - Paste this in your terminal
+### 🔩 One-liner to Setup KVM - Paste this in your terminal

 ```bash
 bash <(curl -sL https://git.io/JOeOs)